mhayashi1120/Gauche-net-twitter/README.md

 [Function] member-create/json (https://api.twitter.com/1.1/lists/members/create.json)

 	Add a member to a list.
 The authenticated user must own the list to be able to add members to it.
-Note that lists can't have more than 500 members.
+Note that lists cannot have more than 5,000 members.